 PRK may be the better option for people who don’t cut it for LASIK surgery, perhaps due to irregularly shaped or thin corneas.
 But in some scenarios, patients may get the most out of the LASIK procedure, which is yet another refractive surgery.
 Both PRK and LASIK surgeries boast high patient satisfaction and success rates.

-For more information on PRK and LASIK eye surgeries in Shreveport, our team of eye care specialists at WK Eye Institute stands by to assist.
-We’re dedicated to being with you throughout this journey, from consultation on the best eyesight solution for you to your LASIK or PRK recovery.
-Contact us today to improve your vision!
+Learn more about your PRK and LASIK options by contacting our team of expert eye care specialists at one of our convenient Louisiana locations today!
+With several locations across Shreveport, we’re dedicated to being with you throughout this journey, from consultation on the best eyesight solution for you to your LASIK or PRK recovery.